 The mistakes students make while they're in school can have far-reaching consequences that don't materialize until many years down the road.
 Specifically, academic misconduct that includes cheating, plagiarism, and other acts of dishonesty can prove to be a bar to federal security clearance eligibility when entering the workforce.
 Security clearance can even be revoked if the misconduct occurs after you've already received your clearance.

 It may come as a surprise to learn that numerous jobs require a security clearance.
 The federal government employs, or contracts with, just over 9 million workers, many of whom require security clearance to perform their duties.
 If you have your sights set on a career with the State Department, or you're already in an ROTC program, then this number may not come as a shock to you.
 The important thing to know, though, is that academic misconduct can jeopardize current or future security clearance eligibility, ultimately limiting your job outlook.

-Joseph D. Lento has vast experience helping students and their parents through the defense process of academic misconduct allegations.
-Mr. Lento understands how important your academic record is in terms of future success.
+Attorney Joseph D. Lento and the Lento Law Firm vast experience helping students and their parents through the defense process of academic misconduct allegations.
+Attorney Lento and his team understand how important your academic record is in terms of future success.

 ROTC Cadets Accused of Academic Misconduct

 The ROTC is an attractive path through higher education for many individuals.
 ROTC cadets receive training for military service, college tuition, and job security upon graduation.
 Students in ROTC programs may ultimately end up in the Air Force, the Marines, the Navy, or the Army, and as such, there will come a point when they must obtain a certain security clearance.